Points, Badges, and Leaderboards – Do they really work?

 How to Design an Engaging Game

 The first thing I changed, was making commenting on my blog worth 100 points, and watching a video worth 40 points.
-Facebook Liking and Tweeting had relatively little points.
+Facebook Liking and Tweeting were only worth 25 and 10 points.

-So when I changed my system around, the Captain Up team asked me, “Isn’t 100 points way too much for just commenting?”
+When I changed my system around, the kind folks in Captain Up asked me, “Isn’t 100 points way too much for just commenting?”

 Communicating a Game Worth Playing

 This tells users that the key of this game is “engagement.”
 I want you to be engaged, learn a lot, and participate in a community.
-THIS is a game worth playing.
+THIS becomes a game worth playing.

 The Real Challenge of the Game